Pain on the scalp

 • Intense stress can cause hair loss, but can also lead to pain on the scalp

-These are some of the things that can cause scalp pain.
-So, it is important to avoid it.
-Of course, you can enjoy the sun but your hair condition may deteriorate.
-It is especially important to be careful with your scalp and not to irritate it with chemicals, parabens, sillicones and sulphates.
+These factors can cause scalp pain.
+So, It is smart to avoid it as much as possible to prevent experiencing a sore scalp.
+Of course, you can enjoy the sun.
+But your hair condition may deteriorate.
+It is especially important to be careful with your scalp and not to irritate it with chemicals or wrong products.

 Conclusion